So It Goes...: Reception and live performances

-Swift occasionally played "So It Goes…" during the acoustic segment of her 2018 Reputation Stadium Tour.
+Swift occasionally played "So It Goes..." during the acoustic segment of her 2018 Reputation Stadium Tour.

 Reviews of "So It Goes..." generally highlighted its lyrics as showcasing a new side to Swift that is sensual and "edgy".
 Craig Jenkins of Vulture commended in his review of Reputation that the song "[weighs] the freedom of being single against the irresistible magnetism of a growing attraction".
 Ashley Iasimone, writing for Billboard, compared the song to "Mirrorball", from Swift's eighth studio album Folklore, further elaborating that both songs "present a sense of illusion, and an overwhelming feeling of being caught up in a moment".
 Chris Willman of Variety applauded the song as a "lipstick-smearing firebrand", and Rob Harvilla of The Ringer finds the song "awkward and dorky".
-Geoff Nelson of Consequence and Mikael Wood of Los Angeles Times compared it to Lorde's sophomore album, Melodrama, and the music by Rihanna, respectively.
+Geoff Nelson of Consequence and Mikael Wood of Los Angeles Times compared it to Lorde's Melodrama album, and the music by Rihanna, respectively.

-Several critics regarded "So It Goes…" as a weaker song in Swift's discography.
+Some critics regarded "So It Goes…" as a weaker song in Swift's discography.
 Chris Richards of The Washington Post posted a negative review of the song, describing it as an attempt to "rap like Travis Scott".
 Alex Hopper of American Songwriter ranked the song as nine out of ten of the least streamed songs in every Taylor Swift album, further elaborating that it is "not as powerful as [other songs on Reputation]".
 Jamieson Cox of Pitchfork described "So It Goes..." as "replacement-level trap-pop".
 George Fenwick of The New Zealand Herald deemed the song insignificant and cringe-worthy.
 Hannah Mylrea of NME and Lindsay Zolatz of The Ringer considered the track "filler", the former also called it "sleepy".
 Jane Song of Paste criticized its "lack of catchiness", and Nate Jones of Vulture wrote that the song "comes and goes without making much of an impact".
 On a more positive note, Zaleski regarded "So It Goes..." as one of the "most underrated" tracks on Reputation.

 Swift performed "So It Goes…" on her Reputation Stadium Tour on select dates, both as a surprise song and in place of "Dancing with Our Hands Tied".
 She performed it again as a "surprise song" as part of the Eras Tour concert on November 20, 2023, in Rio de Janeiro.